Currency:USD $

 • Single-Target Rotation: Begin encounters with a pre-pull Stone as the tank approaches the boss.
 Maintain Aero and spam Stone while under Presence of Mind for boosted casting speed.

-• AoE Rotation: During trash pulls, ensure the tank's HP is stable before entering a cycle of Holy spam.
+• AoE Rotation: During trash pulls, confirm the tank's HP is stable before entering a cycle of Holy spam.
 Timing Presence of Mind during peak damage windows maximizes benefit from party buffs.

 These strategies solidify the White Mage's role as a crucial party member capable of dynamically balancing healing with offensive output.
 Through efficient skill management, you become integral in ensuring the success of your team's dungeons and encounters.